US couple whose catamaran was hijacked were likely thrown overboard and died, Grenada police say

-SAN JUAN, Puerto Rico — (AP) — An older U.S. couple whose catamaran was hijacked last week in the Caribbean by three escaped prisoners were likely thrown into the ocean and died, police in Grenada said Monday.
+SAN JUAN, Puerto Rico — (AP) — A U.S. couple whose catamaran was hijacked last week in the Caribbean by three escaped prisoners were presumed dead and likely were thrown into the ocean, police said Monday.

-The announcement is a blow to those who were independently helping search for Ralph Hendry and Kathy Brandel and had hoped they were still alive.
+The accounts by police in Grenada and in St. Vincent and the Grenadines were a blow to those who were independently helping search for Ralph Hendry and Kathy Brandel and had hoped they were still alive.

 Don McKenzie, police commissioner of the Royal Grenada Police Force, said at a news conference that the three prisoners escaped on Feb.
 18 from the South Saint George Police Station.
-They hijacked the catamaran “Simplicity” on Feb.
-19 and headed to St. Vincent and the Grenadines, where they were arrested last Wednesday, he said.
+They hijacked the catamaran “Simplicity” on the following day and then headed to St. Vincent, where they were arrested last Wednesday, he said.

 “Information suggests that while traveling between Grenada and St Vincent, they disposed of the occupants,” McKenzie said.

+The suspects were being investigated for several criminal acts, including “bodily harm to the couple,” spokesman Junior Simmons said in the brief recorded statement.
+There were signs of violence on the couple's boat found abandoned in St. Vincent, he said.

+“Several items were strewn on the deck and in the cabin, and a red substance that resembles blood was seen on board,” he said.

-The nonprofit Salty Dawg Sailing Association said Hendry and Brandel were “veteran cruisers” and longtime members of the association, calling them “warm-hearted and capable.”
+The nonprofit Salty Dawg Sailing Association has said that Hendry and Brandel were “veteran cruisers” and longtime members of the association, calling them “warm-hearted and capable.”

 It said the couple had sailed the yacht in last year’s Caribbean Rally from Hampton, Virginia, to Antigua, and were spending the winter cruising in the eastern Caribbean.